 “We have two committees that have addressed and achieved their charges,” said Dr. Sandra Crenshaw, associate provost.
 “Now, we have two committees sliding in under the Uknighted banner to join this movement.”

-The Freedom of Expression Task Force, led by Andrew Goretsky, dean of students, examines the current climate of expression on college campuses.
+The Open Expression Task Force, led by Andrew Goretsky, dean of students, examines the current climate of expression on college campuses.
 The committee will craft open expression guidelines for the University that will be presented to the community for discussion on Feb.
 22. The task force also will examine the current open expression policies of Arcadia, and propose new policies as needed.
-G

 The Social Innovation Task Force, led by Loeffler and Dr. LaLond Wyant, will explore how Arcadia’s values can create an impact in the University communities, both in Glenside and around the world.
 Loeffler and Dr. LaLond Wyant said that this task force was developed based on the ideas collected by the aspirational committee.